HL7/fhircast-docs/input/pagecontent/3-2-1-syncerror.md

 * `issue[0].details.coding` SHALL contain at least three elements
   * `issue[0].details.coding[0]` SHALL contain the id of the event that this error is related to as a `code` with the `system` value of "https://fhircast.hl7.org/events/syncerror/eventid"
   * `issue[0].details.coding[1]` SHALL contain the name of the relevant event with a `system` value of "https://fhircast.hl7.org/events/syncerror/eventname"
-  * `issue[0].details.coding[2]` SHALL contain the optional `subscriber.name` attribute of the original subscription of the relevant subscriber with a `system` value of "https://fhircast.hl7.org/events/syncerror/subscriber"; the `code` attribute MAY be an empty string if no `subscriber.name` of the relevant subscriber was provided in the original subscription
+  * `issue[0].details.coding[2]` SHALL contain the optional `subscriber.name` attribute of the original subscription of the relevant Subscriber with a `system` value of "https://fhircast.hl7.org/events/syncerror/subscriber"; the `code` attribute MAY be an empty string if no `subscriber.name` of the relevant Subscriber was provided in the original subscription
   * additional `coding` elements MAY be included with different `system` values to provide extra information about the `syncerror`
 * `issue[0].diagnostics` attribute SHALL contain a human readable explanation on the source and reason for the error.